MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Execution_Policies.md

 ### LocalMachine

 The execution policy affects all users on the current computer.
 It is stored in the **HKEY_LOCAL_MACHINE** registry subkey.

-The policy that takes precedence is effective in the current session, even if a more restrictive policy was set at a lower level of precedence.

-For more information, see [Set-ExecutionPolicy](../../Microsoft.PowerShell.Security/Set-ExecutionPolicy.md).

 ## Get Your Execution Policy

-To get the PowerShell execution policy that is in effect in the current session, use the `Get-ExecutionPolicy` cmdlet.
+To get the effective execution policy for the current PowerShell session, use the `Get-ExecutionPolicy` cmdlet.

-The following command gets the current execution policy:
+The following command gets the effective execution policy:

 ```powershell
 Get-ExecutionPolicy